w3f/Grants-Program/applications/tetrapay.md

 ### Overview

-We want to create a cross currency lossless payment and settlement system.
-This application is to realize the oracle and algorithm part of stable currency.
-We plan to build a parallel chain of poca based on substrate to realize this part and the later digital currency settlement, defi and stacking parts.
-The beginning of the project is due to the extremely unstable local currency in Brazil, difficulty in exchange exchange and high loss, and the local church needs a convenient church collection software.
-In the end, we want to realize the rapid and lossless payment and exchange of currency.

-### Project Details

-TetraPay designed Tetra currency to act as an algorithmic stable currency.
-We retain its highly decentralized characteristics, and we guarantee the Tetra currency has a relatively stable price through algorithms and protocols.
+TetraPay is a cross currency lossless payment and settlement system.
 We hope TetraPay can become a widely used means of payment.
 To achieve this goal, a relatively stable value is not enough.
-The system will also provide a higher incentive ratio for users who save regularly, obtaining a return on investment significantly higher than any commercial bank’s interest rate.
-We believe that the performance of TetraPay will gradually attract users and expand its scope of use.
+TetraPay will also provide a higher incentive ratio for users who save regularly, obtaining a return on investment significantly higher than any commercial bank’s interest rate.We believe that the performance of TetraPay will gradually attract users and expand its scope of use.
+This application is to realize the oracle and algorithm part of stable currency Tetra.

 <div class="half" style="text-align: center;">
     <img src="https://raw.githubusercontent.com/tetrapay/Documentation/master/picture/homepage.jpg" width="300"/><img src="https://raw.githubusercontent.com/tetrapay/Documentation/master/picture/message.jpg" width="300"/><img src="https://raw.githubusercontent.com/tetrapay/Documentation/master/picture/find.jpg" width="300"/>
 </div>

+### Project Details

+TetraPay designed Tetra currency to act as an algorithmic stable currency.
+We retain its highly decentralized characteristics, and we guarantee the Tetra currency has a relatively stable price through algorithms and protocols.